stjudecloud/docs/docs/guides/data/creating-a-cloud-app.md

 This guide will take you through the process of writing an application for working with and manipulating the St. Jude data you've requested.
 By creating your own application, you will be able to wrap genomic tools and packages from external sources, as well as any tool or application you might have written yourself.

+!!! tip
+    The complete contents of this guide is hosted on the [St. Jude App Tutorial](https://github.com/stjude/sjcloud-app-tutorial) repository on GitHub.
+Feel free to clone the repository and use it as a reference while following this tutorial or try building the application and running it on your own project.

 ## Overview

 The biggest difference between running an application in the cloud (as opposed to running it in a local environment) is the way we access that data and manipulate it.
 Writing and running your own cloud application grants numerous benefits.
 It allows you to submit numerous jobs in parallel, access your data from anywhere with an Internet connection, and utilize resources and compute power at a fraction of the cost (when compared to building your own infrastructure).